Learning Linear Attention in Polynomial Time: Introduction

-\item We find an efficiently checkable condition on the training dataset that certifies every empirical risk minimizer of a MHLA is functionally equivalent, and therefore has the same behavior out of distribution (\cref{sec:cert}).
-We call this condition "certifiable identifiability" \lemref{lem:certifiable-identifiability}.
+\item We find an efficiently checkable condition (certifiable identifiability) on the training dataset that certifies every empirical risk minimizer of a MHLA is functionally equivalent, and therefore has the same behavior out of distribution (\cref{sec:cert} see \lemref{lem:certifiable-identifiability}).

-\item MHLAs are an expressive model of computation that includes universal Turing machines with polynomially bounded computation histories (\cref{sec:realizableutm}).
-Combined with our identifiability results, we conclude that given a certifiably identifiable dataset of Turing machines and computation histories on input words, empirical risk minimization and in particular \algref{alg:poly} will learn the universal Turing machine in a strong sense.
-That is at test time it will run any TM and input word up to a given size for a bounded number of steps.
-See \secref{sec:learn-utm}. \end{itemize} Our results shed new light on the learnability of instruction following procedures, and indeed the learnability of a broad class of simple attention-based models.